 So What’s the Difference Between a Full-Time Hire, Contract Work, and Outsourcing?

-When you’re scaling your business and ready to start delegating some tasks, you can choose between hiring full time, contracting, and outsourcing.
-There’s no one size fits all solution––the best type of hire depends on your immediate needs and future goals.
+When you’re scaling your business and ready to start delegating some tasks, you have three choices.
+You can choose between hiring full-time, contracting, or outsourcing.
+There’s no one-size-fits-all solution—the best type of hire depends on your immediate needs and future goals.

 With so many options out there, it’s easy to get confused.